RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #683

+Replaced the complex transaction logic with simpler increment logic also using `upsert` to check if the document exists or not already.

 ## #680, #681, #682

 Added a new clear-code command as well as a new intent that reacts to the